Lost job, separation, reprimanded by the boss, failed a test, messed up a performance, turned down by a girl or lost a fight.

 I want to take the negative stigma out of failure.
 In our performance driven society, the peer pressure to achieve, is but an illusion and self imposed.
 Everybody is creating it for themselves.
 Who forces you to outperform everyone else?

-However, this isn’t meant to be an essay about dealing with failures in our country.
+However, this isn’t meant to be an essay about dealing with failures in a specific culture.
 There is no reason to fear setbacks or attach a negative stigma to them.

 Not only do setbacks belong in the game, along side of success, they can be used as a learning tool.
 Setbacks are a wonderful tool for learning and improving.
 But only if you get back up and try again.
 Giving up is not an option.
 To quit after giving it your all, that’s another topic.